Roger Davis (cricketer)

 Roger Clive Davis (born 15 January 1946) is a Welsh former county cricketer who played for Glamorgan for 13 years as an all-rounder.
 While having a quiet career from his debut in 1964 until 1970, he then enjoyed five years of greater success, including scoring over 1,000 runs in the 1975 season, before a rapid decline in 1976 which saw him dropped from the team.
 He nevertheless enjoyed a successful career, with over 7,000 runs and 241 wickets in first-class cricket.
 He became headline news in 1971, when a ball hit him on the side of the head while he was fielding in the dangerous "short leg" position, causing his heart and breathing to stop.

 County career

 Early years

 Born in Cardiff, Wales, Davis attended Blundell's School.
-His older brother, John Davis who was born in 1939, also went to school there, and both enjoyed successful sports careers there in the schools cricket 1st XI.
+His older brother, John Davis, who was born in 1939, also went to school there.
+Both enjoyed successful sports careers in the school's cricket 1st XI.
 John Davis debut for Glamorgan in 1959 having graduated from the University of Oxford and played in 13 matches before retiring to teaching in 1967.
 Roger Davis, in contrast, did not debut until five years after his older brother.